gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson05.rst

 Calculating the cost based on selection.
 -------------------------------------------------

+| Place the following code in Section "3.
+DEFINITIONS / FUNCTIONS".
 | Use ``update_costs`` to calculate the cost of a pizza and the order cost.
 | This function updates the displayed cost per pizza and the total order cost based on the selected pizza type, size, and quantity.
 | It retrieves the necessary values from the corresponding pizza type `StringVar` variable and size `StringVar` variable and quantity `IntVar` variable, calculates the costs using the `prices` dictionary, and updates the display variables accordingly.